 2. Caravans & Trailers

-Example Weights with BMW 5-series Touring Wagon
+Example Weights of a BMW 5-series Touring Wagon

 |Vehicle||Weight||Weight of stuff||Max. total weight|